Howard County has taken its anti-smoking crusade to the heart of America -- the mall.

 "It certainly will hurt my business," said Lana Flax.
 "I feel it's very unfortunate that people who smoke can't have the freedom to smoke in a designated area.
 There were so few in the first place."

 Ms. Flax started a petition drive to oppose the bill and was going to present it to the County Council before it voted.
 "I'm very upset," she said.
 "Extremely upset."

 Non-smoker Karen Fitch, owner of a porcelain craft cart, is glad about the ban.
 "I just don't like the smell of smoke and it just makes my eyes itch and burn," she said.
 "It'd be different if smoke didn't have harmful effects on you."

-That was the argument Mr. Gray made Monday night when he recited a litany of health hazards associated with secondary smoke.
-He said non-smokers can't avoid breathing contaminated air, but smokers can choose not to smoke.
+That was the argument Mr. Gray made Monday night, when he recited a litany of health hazards associated with secondary smoke.
+He said non-smokers do not have a choice about whether to breathe smoke-contaminated air, but smokers can choose not to smoke.

 Republicans Darrel Drown and Charles C. Feaga voted with Dr. Gray to impose the ban.
 An amendment to a County Council bill that would have granted an exception to the Rouse Co. and allowed smoking in areas on the second floor of the Columbia Mall failed by a 3-2 margin.